SAMI-Medical-Physics/dorn/README.md

     python -m pytest

-## Build an executable
+## Build a standalone executable

-Build an executable to run on computers that don't have Python installed.
+Build a standalone executable to run on computers that don't have Python installed.

-*Note the *.exe* file will only work on computers running the same platform as the computer on which it was built.*
+Note the executable will only work on computers running the same platform as the computer on which it was built.

 Install `cx_Freeze`: